Callgent/callgent-docs/docs/advanced-topics/callgent-hub.md

 On successful creation, you will see a webhook URL on the callgent card.
 You must set this webhook URL on your canny.io > Settings > API > Webhooks.

 :::info
-The webhook URL is a event endpoint for canny.io to receive notification events to your callgent.
+The webhook URL is an event entry for canny.io to receive notification events to your callgent.
 :::

 ## Using your canny.io callgent

-### Client endpoint
+### Client entry

 Every user interactions on canny.io will go directly into your callgent task queue.

-### Server endpoint
+### Server entry

-You can add any server endpoint to your callgent.
+You can add any server entry to your callgent.
 So that you can respond to these tasks anywhere, e.g.

 - send to your Slack channels
 - as a github issue